Paul has worked as a painter and decorator; lawn care manager; bookseller; and freelance writer. Born in the UK, he now

 7 General Mower Maintenance Tips!

 - Read the manual.
 The company who built your mower know best when it comes to the maintenance of your machine.
-They want your mower to do well, so that you will buy another one off them, when your current one eventually wears out.
+They want your mower to do well, so that you will buy another one from them when your current machine eventually wears out.